 The second-generation quinolones have expanded their antibacterial spectrum, and have certain antibacterial effects against Enterobacter, Citrobacter, Pseudomonas aeruginosa, and Serratia.
 Pipemidic acid is the main domestic variety.
 In addition, there are Cinoxacin and Miloxacin, which are produced abroad.

 The antibacterial spectrum of the third-generation quinolones has been further expanded.
 It also has antibacterial effects on gram-positive bacteria such as staphylococcus, and further strengthens antibacterial effects on some gram-negative bacteria.
 In this class of drugs, norfloxacin has been produced in China.
 Ofloxacin

 The fourth-generation quinolones are structurally modified compared to the previous three-generation drugs.
 The introduction of 8-methoxy group in the structure helps to strengthen the anti-anaerobic bacteria activity, while the azadioxane structure at the C-7 position strengthens the anti-gram positive Bacteria activity and maintain the original activity against Gram-negative bacteria, adverse reactions are smaller, but the price is more expensive.

 is a class of antibacterial drugs with antibacterial effects.
 It is an antibiotic belonging to the class of macrolides.
 It is mainly used for a variety of infections, including respiratory infections, skin infections, as well as early syphilis, urogenital infections, oral Infection, etc.

-Yes, erythromycin is an alkaline antibiotic produced by Streptomyces erythreus and belongs to macrolides.
+Erythromycin is an alkaline antibiotic produced by Streptomyces erythreus and belongs to macrolides.

 Its mechanism of action is to penetrate the bacterial cell membrane and reversibly bind to the 50S subunit of the bacterial ribosome near the donor site ("P" position), blocking the transfer of ribonucleic acid (tRNA) binding to the "P" position.
 Blocking the displacement of the polypeptide chain from the accepting position ("A" position) to the "P" position inhibits bacterial protein synthesis, thereby playing an antibacterial effect.

-1. (1) ① Common oral dosage: 1 ～ 2g per day, taken in 3 ～ 4 times. ② Legionnaires' disease: The daily dose can be increased to 2 ~ 4g, taken in 4 times.
+A. Common oral dosage: 1 ～ 2g per day, taken in 3 ～ 4 times. ② Legionnaires' disease: The daily dose can be increased to 2 ~ 4g, taken in 4 times.
 (2) Local administration: Treat trachoma, conjunctivitis, keratitis, apply an appropriate amount of ointment to the eyelid, several times a day.
 (3) Dose for renal insufficiency: patients with renal impairment generally do not need to reduce the dosage.

 B. Children: (1) Oral administration: 30 to 50 mg / kg daily, taken in 3 to 4 times.
 (2) Local administration: trachoma, conjunctivitis, keratitis, apply an appropriate amount of ointment to the eyelid several times a day.

 C. Intravenous infusion: (1) Adult: ① General dosage: 1 ～ 2g per day, divided into 2 ～ 4 times. ② Legionnaires' disease: 3 to 4g per day, divided into 4 doses.
 The high dose cannot exceed 4g.
 (2) Children: 20 to 40 mg / kg per day, divided into 2 to 4 times.

 Erythromycin can penetrate the placental barrier and enter breast milk, pregnant women and nursing women should be used with caution.
 Those who are allergic to macrolides.